WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 • Take a pause and relax.

-When you feel stool is ready to evacuate, proceed with gentle caution.
+When you feel the stool ready to evacuate, proceed with gentle caution.
 The result should come naturally.

 Follow the steps and learn to prepare your body for smooth defecation.
 Also, you will know about other techniques that help bowel movement.